 Here’s a closer look at our gorgeous bench.
 Thanks Mom!

 Our Container Store storage cubbies for our Math In Motion Hands-On Math Game Cards.

-Our Daily Five I Charts.
+Our Daily Five I Charts (click here to download).
 I cover these with oversized post its on the first day of school and reveal each of the expectations as they are introduced during the first weeks of Daily 5.

-Our Copernicus Bamboo Teaching Easel (great quality but very tedious to assemble) includes these handy storage bins to keep Responsive Classroom and Daily Five supplies close at hand.
+Our Copernicus Bamboo Teaching Easel (great quality) includes these handy storage bins to keep Responsive Classroom and Daily Five supplies close at hand.